SIDDHART126/mini-project/README.md

 PASS2-
 Now that addressed code is written in intermediate.txt file now used as an input for pass 2..
-In pass 2 intermediate.txt is opened in read mode and the object code of program is writen in output.txt and displayed on screen and this was the code that we required...
+In pass 2 intermediate.txt is opened in read mode and the object code of program is writen in output.txt

+at the end you will get the required object code displayed om screen...